department-of-veterans-affairs/vets-design-system-documentation/src/_experimental-design/experimental-design-template.md

 ## Purpose

-Talk about the "why" of your Experimental pattern.
+Talk about the "why" of your Experimental component/pattern.
 What problem(s) will you be solving?
-How will this pattern improve the experience of veterans using va.gov and/or be an affordance for designers and developers working on the platform?
+How will this component/pattern improve the experience of veterans using va.gov and/or be an affordance for designers and developers working on the platform?

 ## Example